Build5Nines/SharpVector/README.md

 Vector databases are used with Semantic Search and [Generative AI](https://build5nines.com/what-is-generative-ai/?utm_source=github&utm_medium=sharpvector) solutions augmenting the LLM (Large Language Model) with the ability to load additional context data with the AI prompt using the [RAG (Retrieval-Augmented Generation)](https://build5nines.com/what-is-retrieval-augmented-generation-rag/?utm_source=github&utm_medium=sharpvector) design pattern.

-While there are lots of large databases that can be used to build Vector Databases (like Azure CosmosDB, PostgreSQL w/ pgvector, Azure AI Search, Elasticsearch, and more), there are not many options for a lightweight vector database that can be embedded into any .NET application.
-Build5Nines SharpVector is the lightweight in-memory Text Vector Database for use in any .NET application that you're looking for!
+While there are lots of large databases that can be used to build Vector Databases (like Azure CosmosDB, PostgreSQL w/ pgvector, Azure AI Search, Elasticsearch, and more), there are not many options for a lightweight vector database that can be embedded into any .NET application to provide a local text vector database.

+> Build5Nines SharpVector is the lightweight, local, in-memory Text Vector Database for implementing semantic search into any .NET application!

 ### [Documentation](https://sharpvector.build5nines.com) | [Get Started](https://sharpvector.build5nines.com/get-started/) | [Samples](https://sharpvector.build5nines.com/samples/)